 But navigating the complexities of ED and EA options can be tough.
 Knowing the ins and outs of early deadlines can help you make the best choices about where and when to apply.
 Here are some key benefits and drawbacks of each option:

 - Send a clear message to your top school.

 An Early Decision application tells your top school that, if admitted, you will enroll.
 In some cases, the likelihood of acceptance increases for Early Decision applicants.
-For example, in 2020, Brown University admitted 15.9% of its ED applicants, as opposed to just 3.5% of its Regular Decision (RD) applicants; the University of Pennsylvania admitted 14.9% of its ED applicants and 5.6% of its RD applicants.
+For example, in 2022, Brown University admitted 14.6% of its ED applicants, as opposed to just 3.7% of its Regular Decision (RD) applicants.

 - Get a jumpstart on your applications.

 Since applications are due in November (either on the 1st or the 15th of the month), ED applicants can enjoy the assurance that one of their major applications is complete well in advance of the RD application deadline of January 1st.